Delicious Red Wines Perfect for Your Winter Wedding or Rehearsal Dinner

 There's no doubt about it: Your wedding's open bar will take up a hefty chunk of your reception budget.
 Whether you choose to purchase an assortment of different bottles or want to go all out and hire a mixologist to craft custom sips, know that wedding-day alcohol is generally associated with a big price tag.
 That's why you might think it's necessary to splurge on every bottle you'll serve, but that's not always the case.
 This is especially true when it comes to red wine, since quality and affordability are not mutually exclusive.

 While we're all for the occasional splurge, there are plenty of affordable reds out there that taste as delicious as their pricier counterparts.
 Here, you'll find a list of red wines that'll satisfy your guests and, even more importantly, your budget.
 These wines hail everywhere from Sonoma County, California, to Ampuis, France, and are sure to impress even the most esteemed sommelier of the bunch.
 The best part?
-Since the price is right, you'll be able to buy yourself case after case of these bottles, so you can celebrate future occasions with your wedding wine.
+Since the price is right (the majority these bottles are under $100, and many fall well below the $20 mark!), you'll be able to buy yourself case after case of these bottles, so you can celebrate future occasions with your wedding wine.
+But we included a few splurges, too, in case you wanted something special for just you and your significant other to enjoy.

 Meiomi's 2016 Pinot Noir tastes opens with notes that'll remind you of strawberry jam in the summertime.
 Uncork this if you're serving tomato-based pasta dishes, pizza, grilled lamb, or turkey.

 In a random taste test, this was the reigning favorite with our editors.
-The perfect balance between sweet, spicy, and tarte, this wine pairs best with finely-aged cheese.
+The perfect balance between sweet, spicy, and tart, this wine pairs best with finely-aged cheese.

 If you're a fan of sweeter wines (hey, Moscato lovers!), you'll love Tom Gore's 2015 Cabernet Sauvignon.
 This vino tastes like cherries, and while it's delicious all on its own, is even better when served with dinner.